ppy/osu-wiki/news/2026/2026-04-18-mod-multipliers-survey-results.md

 Thank you to everybody who participated in the [survey posted back in January](https://osu.ppy.sh/home/news/2026-01-19-survey-mod-multipliers).

 The existing mod multipliers used in osu!(lazer) have been a point of contention over the past few years as they have resulted in unfair leaderboards, which is why this survey was created.
-Following careful interpretation of the survey results as well as discussions amongst those involved, we can now present a set of changes to mod multipliers for the **osu!(lazer) client**.
+What followed was careful interpretation of survey responses (~3600 in total) as well as discussion amongst those involved to rebalance leaderboards.
+Today, we finally present new mod multipliers for the **osu!(lazer) client**.

 ## Classic mod